JuliaStats/StatsModels.jl/docs/src/internals.md

 "macro magic", but on standard julian mechanisms of multiple dispatch.

 Extensions have three components:
-1. **Syntax**: the julia function which is given special meaning inside a formula.
+1. **Syntax**: the Julia function which is given special meaning inside a formula.
 2. **Context**: the model type(s) where this extension applies
-3. **Behavior**: how tabular data bis transformed under this extension
+3. **Behavior**: how tabular data is transformed under this extension

 ### Example